haiwen/seafile-admin-docs/manual/config/seafile-conf.md

 Since Seafile 10.0.0, you can enable the notification server by adding the following configuration options:

 ```
-# seafile_auth_token and jwt_private_key are required.You should generate them manually.
+# jwt_private_key are required.You should generate it manually.
 [notification]
 enabled = true
 # the ip of notification server